jsheroes/website/README.md

 ## Structure

 Pages are mostly `.md` files with some astro components here and there for a better dx.
-Styling is done with scoped css in the `.astro` components.
+Styling is done with scoped css in the `.astro` components

 [Homepage](/src/pages/index.astro) sections are defined as markdown or astro components in the `sections` folder.